 Consistent construction of dependable high-quality products is fundamental to our identity at ShutterLand.
 We are extremely particular about the materials and the manufacturing process.
 Custom exterior shutters must be able to endure years of harsh outdoor weather conditions.
 We use time-tested techniques combined with modern innovation to assemble quality wood shutters.
 Joints between stiles and rails are glued, dowelled, and screwed for the strongest bond possible.
 Composite panels are secured with tongue and groove connections strengthened with industrial outdoor glue and 1 inch staples.

 The price of ShutterLand window shutters is largely determined by the style, material and finish combination.
 We have attempted to keep costs at a minimum for direct internet sales.
 You can get an immediate price by visiting the product page which best fits your need.
 Enter a few specifications and click “Price.”Add the item to the shopping cart and keep shopping for multiple sizes.

 Wood and composite panels require about 4 weeks to manufacture.
 After an order is complete it is shipped direct to your front door.
-Vinyl shutters only take about 5-7 days to craft.
-Some vinyl styles are in stock and can ship in about 2-3 days.
+Vinyl shutters only take about 2 weeks to craft.
+Some vinyl styles are in stock and can ship in about 2-3 business days.
 Shipping on all orders is free.